 Part II asks students to draw course materials, zoom sessions, discussions with colleagues, previous assignments, etc. to integrate learnings into their social justice application.
-Using scholarly literature, students are asked to explain their social (in)justice / critical incident (identified in Part I), its potential functions and impacts on the persons/communities oppressed.
-Specifically, students are encouraged to use scholarly literature to explain their understanding of the critical events/incidents they witnessed or faced and discuss the potential impacts on those affected by such events.
-Students must move away from rhetorical discussion of marginalization and oppression and concretely engage in a sound and comprehensive theoretical analysis of the issues they examine.
+Using scholarly literature, students are asked to explain their social (in)justice (identified in Part I), its potential functions and impacts on the persons/communities oppressed.
+Students must then discuss a theoretical approach most suitable in addressing the injustice and the reasoning for this chosen approach.
+Students might consider the potential risks, challenges, and opportunities for transformation when connecting their theoretical approaches to their social (in)justice.
+Students will then be asked to describe practical steps they will take to respond or address the identified injustice (time, place, tactics, etc.).
+Students must also discuss their thoughts and feelings in relation to the action they are choosing to take (5-7 pages maximum, double-spaced).
+This assignment will be submitted and shared on D2L.